nakardo/hapi-mongoose2/README.md

   - `connection` - an object containing:
     - `uri` - a mongo uri
     - `alias` - (optional) a database name alias which is only used to reference the connection when multiple are created. otherwise ignored.
-    - `[schemaPatterns]` - an array of globs where schemas can be found. matching files must export a `mongoose.Schema` object.
+    - `schemaPatterns` - (optional) an array of globs where schemas can be found. matching files must export a `mongoose.Schema` object.
+    - `options` - (optional) see `mongoose` connection options. unknown properties are allowed:
+      - auth - authentication credentials
+        - user
+        - password
+      - autoIndex
+      - bufferCommands
   - `connections` - an array of `connection` objects as described above.

 Connection and models are accessible under the `server.app.mongo` property.
 When multiple connections are created the database name or `alias` is used as namespace for accessing each database properties.